 The Statue of Date Masamune is the symbol of Sendai.
 But this statue is actually the second generation placed in 1964.
 The original statue was placed in 1935 for Masamune’s 300th anniversary.
-But it was taken by the government during World War Two, and the statue probably formed a part of fighter jets or firearms.
+But the government took it during World War Two, and the statue probably formed a part of fighter jets or firearms.

 From sunset to 11 pm, this statue is illuminated every day.
-It is also the best spot to get a panoramic view of Sendai City and a fantastic night view.
+It is also the best spot for a panoramic view of Sendai City and a fantastic night view.

 The Honmaru’s North Stone Wall (本丸北壁石垣)